Myers–Briggs Type Indicator: Lack of objectivity

 The accuracy of the MBTI depends on honest self-reporting.
 Unlike some personality questionnaires, such as the 16PF Questionnaire, the Minnesota Multiphasic Personality Inventory, or the Personality Assessment Inventory, the MBTI does not use validity scales to assess exaggerated or socially desirable responses.
-As a result, individuals motivated to do so can fake their responses, and one study found that the MBTI judgment/perception dimension correlates weakly with the Eysenck Personality Questionnaire lie scale.
+As a result, individuals motivated to do so can fake their responses.
+One study found a weak but statistically significant correlation between the MBTI judging scale and the Eysenck Personality Questionnaire lie scale, suggesting that more socially conformant individuals are more likely to be considered judging according to the MBTI.
 If respondents "fear they have something to lose, they may answer as they assume they should."
 However, the MBTI ethical guidelines state, "It is unethical and in many cases illegal to require job applicants to take the Indicator if the results will be used to screen out applicants."
 The intent of the MBTI is to provide "a framework for understanding individual differences, and... a dynamic model of individual development".

 Terminology

 The terminology of the MBTI has been criticized as being very "vague and general", so as to allow any kind of behavior to fit any personality type, which may result in the Barnum effect, where people give a high rating to a positive description that supposedly applies specifically to them.
 Others argue that while the MBTI type descriptions are brief, they are also distinctive and precise.
-Some theorists, such as David Keirsey, have expanded on the MBTI descriptions, providing even greater detail.
-For instance, Keirsey's descriptions of his four temperaments, which he correlated with the sixteen MBTI personality types, show how the temperaments differ in terms of language use, intellectual orientation, educational and vocational interests, social orientation, self-image, personal values, social roles, and characteristic hand gestures.
+Some authors, such as David Keirsey, have created their own systems that claim to provide more detail.
+For instance, Keirsey's descriptions of his four temperaments, which he correlated with the 16 MBTI personality types, claims to show how the temperaments differ in terms of language use, intellectual orientation, educational and vocational interests, social orientation, self-image, personal values, social roles, and characteristic hand gestures.